danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 Based on what you experience on the screen, describe:

 * **What** are the instructions/rules for playing the game?
 * Tofu is constructed as a class, and each tofu is an object instance.
-Can you describe the properties of the tofus and their behaviors?
+Can you describe the properties of the tofu and their behaviors?
 * Can you describe the algorithmic procedures and sequences of the game using the following components: tofu, Pacman, keypress events, movements?

 **Further questions to think about:**

-* There is a continous having new tofus moving from right to left, **what** are the conditions to trigger new tofus?
+* There is a continous having new tofus moving from right to left, **what** are the conditions to trigger new tofu?
 * **How** do you check if Pacman has eaten the tofu?
 * Under which conditions will the game end?